 - 4. Enter one of the following passwords: - After initial login, enter your local device password.
 By default, the local device password is password.
-You must change this password at initial login. - If you previously managed the switch through the Insight app or Cloud portal, enter the Insight network password for the last Insight network location.
+You must change this password - If you previously managed the switch through the Insight app or Cloud portal, enter the Insight network password for the last Insight network location.

-For information about the credentials, see Credentials for the local browser UI on page 30.
+For information about the credentials, see Credentials for the local browser UI on page 29.